wisemandenny/enigma/README.md

 ## Future plans:
 * Deployment
 * Performance Enhancements
-* Add asynchronous [worker threads](https://nodejs.org/api/worker_threads.html) to process the cracking
+* Add asynchronous [worker threads](https://nodejs.org/api/worker_threads.html) to process the cracking, enabling more than one crack at the same time without rebooting the server 😅
 * Enable cancelling of cracks in progress
 * Implement the plugboard